Floorp-Projects/Floorp/devtools/docs/backend/actor-hierarchy.md

 BrowsingContextTargetActor expose `attach`/`detach` requests, that allows to start/stop the ThreadActor.

-Target-scoped actors are accessed via the target actor's RDP form which contains the `actorID` for each target-scoped actor.
+Tab-scoped actors are accessed via the target actor's RDP form which contains the `actorID` for each tab-scoped actor.

-The target-scoped actors expect to find the following properties on the target
+The tab-scoped actors expect to find the following properties on the target
 actor:
  - threadActor:
    ThreadActor instance for the given target,